 You will be invited to parent consultation evenings 2 times a year.
 You can also request additional meetings with the class teacher and/or SENDCo.
 You will receive a written report once a year.

-Your child's Learning Passport will be reviewed on a termly basis and you will be invited to discuss the progress made and the new targets being set.
-If your child receives additional funding due to their special educational need, these reviews will also include a review of their FFI outcomes.
-They will also have an Annual Review at which reports from all professionals involved with your child will be shared and discussed.
+In addition to this your child's Individual Provision Map will be reviewed on a termly basis and you and your child will be invited at this time to contribute to this and discuss the progress made.
+If your child receives additional funding due to their special educational need or they have an EHCP, they will also have an Annual Review at which reports from all professionals involved with your child will be shared and discussed.
 Both you and your child will have an opportunity to make a similar contribution.